Vice President & Program Director

-Doron Weber, Vice President, Programs and Program Director at the Alfred P. Sloan Foundation, helps the President oversee and improve all aspects of the Foundation’s programs and plays a leadership role in Sloan’s broader philanthropic efforts with the foundation community.
+Doron Weber, Vice President and Program Director at the Alfred P. Sloan Foundation, helps the President oversee and improve all aspects of the Foundation’s programs and plays a leadership role in Sloan’s broader philanthropic efforts with the foundation community.

-For the past 20 years, Mr. Weber has run the program for the Public Understanding of Science, Technology & Economics at Sloan, which uses diverse media—books, radio, television, film, theater, opera and new media—to bridge the “two cultures” of science and the humanities and to educate and engage the public.
-This seminal program has been recognized with many awards, including the National Science Board’s Public Service Award, “for its innovative use of traditional media—books, radio, public television--and its pioneering efforts in theater and commercial television and films to advance public understanding of science and technology."
+For more than 20 years, Mr. Weber has run the program for the Public Understanding of Science, Technology & Economics at Sloan, which uses diverse media—books, radio, television, film, theater, and new media—to bridge the “two cultures” of science and the humanities to give people a keener appreciation for the increasingly scientific and technological world in which we live and to convey some of the challenges and rewards of the scientific and technological enterprise.
+This seminal program has been recognized with many awards, including an award from WNYC “for providing transformative support for work at the intersection of science, technology, and the arts” and the National Science Board’s Public Service Award “for its innovative use of traditional media—books, radio, public television—and its pioneering efforts in theater and commercial television and films to advance public understanding of science and technology."

-Mr. Weber also directs the Foundation's efforts to promote Universal Access to Knowledge through the Digital Information Technology program, which seeks to utilize emerging developments in information technology to make the benefits of human knowledge and human culture safely accessible for people everywhere.
-His grantmaking has helped to start the Digital Public Library of America, a consortium of over 2,000 research and public libraries, archives and museums in 50 states, and to scale Wikipedia into the largest encyclopedia in human history and the fifth largest web site in the world.
+Mr. Weber also directs the Foundation's efforts to promote Universal Access to Knowledge through the Digital Information Technology program, which seeks to harness advances in digital information technology to facilitate the openness and accessibility of all knowledge in the digital age for the widest public benefit under fair and secure conditions.
+His grantmaking has helped to start the Digital Public Library of America, a consortium of over 4,000 research and public libraries, archives, and museums in 50 states, and to scale Wikipedia into the largest encyclopedia in human history and the fifth largest web site in the world.

 In 2012, Mr. Weber published Immortal Bird: A Family Memoir (Simon & Schuster), named one of the 50 Notable Works of Non-Fiction by The Washington Post, selected for Paperback Row by The New York Times, and voted an Amazon Best Book of the Month, an Indie NEXT List pick and a Chautauqua Circle winner.
-Mr. Weber has previously coauthored three nonfiction trade books: Safe Blood: Purifying the Nation's Blood Supply in the Age of AIDS (Free Press, 1990), The Complete Guide to Living Wills (Bantam Books,1991), and Final Passages: Positive Choices for the Dying and their Loved One (Simon & Schuster, 1992, Fireside, 1993).
-His articles and reviews have appeared in The New York Times, USA Today, Barron's, The Chronicle of Philanthropy, The Baltimore Sun, The Washington Post, The Village Voice Literary Supplement, and the Boston Review.
+Mr. Weber has previously coauthored three nonfiction trade books: Safe Blood: Purifying the Nation's Blood Supply in the Age of AIDS (Free Press), The Complete Guide to Living Wills (Bantam Books), and Final Passages: Positive Choices for the Dying and their Loved One (Simon & Schuster, Fireside).
+His articles and reviews have appeared in The New York Times, USA Today, Barron's, Science Magazine, The Chronicle of Philanthropy, The Baltimore Sun, The Washington Post, The Village Voice Literary Supplement, and the Boston Review.
 His first novel, The Deserters, was excerpted in the fall 2003 issue of Kinder-Link.